persado/persado.github.io/_posts/2023-05-11-bash-ing-your-network-with-dev-tcp.md

 - http
 - security
 ---
-# bash /dev/tcp special file

-### /dev/tcp is a file descriptor of bash shell
+## /dev/tcp is a file descriptor of bash shell

 In Bash, `/dev/tcp` is a special file that allows you to establish network connections using the TCP/IP protocol.
 It provides a simple way to communicate with remote servers over a network.